The Insider’s Guide to Scarborough Renaissance Festival In Waxahachie, Texas

 The Entertainment

-As you work your way around the park, you’ll see plenty of jugglers, belly dancers, vaudeville-esque comedians, and courtly dancers performing on various stages and at times walking within the crowds.
+As you work your way around the park, you’ll see plenty of jugglers, belly dancers, vaudeville-esque comedians, sword fighters, bagpipe players, acrobats, and courtly dancers performing on various stages and at times walking within the crowds.
 What you won’t see are loudspeakers, electronics or anything else that distracts from the suspension-of-disbelief of this modern fantasy loosely based on the time of King Henry VIII.

 “The thing that makes us unique from an entertainment side, we actually have two different types of entertainment that go on at the festival.
 One is our stage and lane entertainers.
 And these are primarily very specific shows that take place throughout the festival — we have 20 different stages that all this takes place on.
 The other part of that is we have a 95-member performing company that is a part of Scarborough and they’re the ones who make up the villagers and our royal court,” Helaine says.